Minimal Markov basis for tests of main effect models for $2^{p-1}$ fractional factorial designs of resolution $p$: Markov chain Monte Carlo method for regular two-level fractional factorial designs

 where

-Of course, if we can calculate the exact $p$ value of (\ref{eqn:exact-p-value}) and (\ref{eqn:exact-p-value-1}), it is best.
-Unfortunately, however, an enumeration of all the elements in ${\cal F}(M'\By^o)$ and hence the calculation of the normalizing constant $C(M'\By^o)$ is usually computationally infeasible for large sample space.
-In such situations, various Monte Calro methods are effective.
-In particular, we consider a Markov chain Monte Carlo method in this paper.
-Note that, as one of the important advantages of Markov chain Monte Carlo method, we need not calculate the normalizing constant (\ref{eqn:poisson-constant}) to evaluate $p$ values.
+Ideally, we would like to compute the exact $p$ value of (\ref{eqn:exact-p-value}) and (\ref{eqn:exact-p-value-1}).
+Unfortunately, however, an enumeration of all the elements in ${\cal F}(M'\By^o)$, and hence the calculation of the normalizing constant $C(M'\By^o)$, is usually computationally infeasible for a large sample space.
+In such situations, various Monte Carlo methods are effective.
+In particular, we consider a Markov chain Monte Carlo method.
+Note that one of the important advantages of the Markov chain Monte Carlo method is that we do not need to calculate the normalizing constant (\ref{eqn:poisson-constant}) in order to evaluate $p$ values.

-To perform the Markov chain Monte Carlo procedure, we have to construct a connected, aperiodic and reversible Markov chain over the conditional sample space (\ref{eqn:poisson-fiber}) with the stationary distribution (\ref{eqn:poisson-conditional-distribution}).
-If such a chain is constructed, we can sample from the chain as $\By^{(1)},\ldots,\By^{(T)}$ after discarding some initial burn-in steps, and evaluate $p$ values as
+In order to perform the Markov chain Monte Carlo procedure, we have to construct a connected, aperiodic, and reversible Markov chain over the conditional sample space (\ref{eqn:poisson-fiber}) with the stationary distribution (\ref{eqn:poisson-conditional-distribution}).
+If such a chain is constructed, we can sample from the chain $\By^{(1)},\ldots,\By^{(T)}$ after discarding some initial burn-in steps and evaluate the $p$ value as

-Such a chain can be constructed easily by {\it Markov basis}.
-Once a Markov basis is calculated, we can construct a connected, aperiodic and reversible Markov chain over the space (\ref{eqn:poisson-fiber}), which can be modified so that the stationary distribution is the conditional distribution (\ref{eqn:poisson-conditional-distribution}) by the Metropolis-Hastings procedure.
+Such a chain can be easily constructed by a {\it Markov basis}.
+Once a Markov basis is calculated, we can construct a connected, aperiodic, and reversible Markov chain over the space (\ref{eqn:poisson-fiber}), which can be modified so that the stationary distribution is the conditional distribution (\ref{eqn:poisson-conditional-distribution}) by the Metropolis-Hastings procedure.
 See \cite{Diaconis-Sturmfels-1998} and \cite{Hastings-1970} for details.
-We give a formal definition of the Markov basis in the next section.
+We present a formal definition of the Markov basis in the next section.